graniticio/granitic/doc/tutorial/009-service-errors.md

 ## Error categories

 You'll notice that each entry has the string "C" before the error code.
 This indicates that the error is a 'client' error, caused by a mistake made by the web service client.
-If Granitic finds only client errors in a response, the response's HTTP status will be set to <code>400 - Bad request</code>
+If Granitic finds only client errors in a response, the response's HTTP status will be set to `400 - Bad request`

 We need to add another entry to that list: